zzuutt/ProductRegistration/Readme.md

 This module generate the warranty registration form

-it's specific for my site, it use parameters other modules
+it's specific for my site, it uses parameters of the other modules

 ## Installation